Trade Show Success Starts With the Invitation

 - Generate buzz with an in-booth activity.
 Try an hourly raffle and give away a worthwhile prize.
 Making your booth fun and lively will help encourage word of mouth and further drive attendance to your trade show booth.

 Remember the quote from “Field of Dreams?”
 “If you build it, they will come.”
 Unfortunately, that does not hold true when exhibiting at a trade show.
-You do need to build, invite and generate buzz on the trade show floor -and your trade show ROI will be a home run.[hs_action id=”1109″]
+You do need to build, invite and generate buzz on the trade show floor -and your trade show success will be unstoppable![hs_action id=”1109″]